HelpBot Assistant

 Open PDF from Box cloud storage in React

-Follow these steps to load a PDF from Box cloud storage using the server-backed PDF Viewer.
+These steps describe how to load a PDF stored in Box cloud storage into the Syncfusion React PDF Viewer using a server-backed web service.

 Step 1: Set up a Box developer account and create a Box application

 Create a developer account and Box application in the Box Developer Console.
 Note the Client ID and Client Secret.
-Use OAuth 2.0 to authenticate the application.
+Configure OAuth 2.0 for the application (including a suitable redirect URI) and ensure the application has the scopes required to read files from the target folder.

 Step 2: Create a PDF Viewer sample in React